 WAEC subject combination (requirements) for Languages and Linguistics

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Languages and Linguistics in Nigeria universities.
 These subjects combination are also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Languages and Linguistics must include:
+The required WAEC subject combination (O level requirement) for Languages and Linguistics must include:

 These listed subjects are compulsory for anyone writing WAEC and other O level examinations.
 I will advise you to include a Language in your O level subjects.
 For the record, if you are one of those students seeking admission into any universities, college or polytechnics in Lagos State, Yoruba Language is compulsory for Languages and Linguistics.
 So now that you know the compulsory O level subject requirement to study Languages and Linguistics, let also look at JAMB UTME and Direct requirements.